Overview Map of the course.

 RESERVOIR ROAD TURN

-Although Drink Stations are intended for, and will only be open during, the 50 Kilometre race, Runners in other races are permitted to resupply from the Drink Stations if they are open as they pass by.
+Although Drink Stations are intended for, and will only be open during, the 25 and 50 Kilometre races, Runners in other races are permitted to resupply from the Drink Stations if they are open as they pass by.

 100M Race Weekend